Joao-Ex-Machina/jbcr.pt/content/blog/dilbert_email.md

 draft = true
 +++

-This will be a shorte
+This will be a short one